National Lost Penny Day (February 12)

 Activities to Celebrate

-- Create penny art by making collages or sculptures with collected coins.
+- Create penny art or simple crafts.

 Links to Resources